Cliv-create/RtD/README.md

 ### Additional info

-File operations and done in batches of 50 (see limit value).
-This is because a new API call is performed and current "batch size" is 50 titles at a time.
+File operations and API calls are done in batches of 50 (see limit value).
+This is because a new API call is performed and current API "batch size limit" is 50 titles at a time.
+Note, above is applied when re-fetching your entire anime list, or when you didn't launch program for a while, so there's more then 50 changes to your anime list.
+Also, it's applied when there's no `anime_cache.db` present near `RtD.exe`.

+Upon transferring files, it is recommended that with `RtD.exe` you also move `rtd_config.json` and, more importantly, `anime_cache.db`.
+As without these files you will not only be prompted for `folder path` and `Shikimori user id`, but you will also need to re-fetch all of your anime list again throught API calls.